 Those times, much like typewriters, cassette tapes, and Blockbuster Video are now completely obsolete.

-These days the world of sports gambling is not only growing, it’s evolving.
-One of its fastest growing features is the ability to make bets on the fly, live, while you’re watching the game play out.
+These days the world of sports betting is not only growing, but it’s also evolving.
+One of its fastest-growing features is the ability to make bets on the fly, live, while you’re watching the gameplay out.
 That’s called Live Betting, also known as In-Play Betting, In-Running Betting or In-Game Betting.